 Security costs explained: WAF, keys/secrets, and request-driven spikes

 Security spend tends to be request-driven.
 If traffic spikes, your security line items often spike first (WAF, keys, secrets, logs).
-This hub links the pricing checklists and calculators that keep models grounded in measurable drivers.
+This is the security system budgeting parent page.

 1) WAF and bot traffic